w3c/webappsec/specs/subresourceintegrity/spec.markdown

     2. Run the [request error][] steps for exception [`NetworkError`][xhrnetworkerror] and event [`error`][xhrerror].
     3. Do not continue to [switch to the `DONE` state][switch-done].

-This validation only takes place when the entire resource body has been downloaded.
-For that reason, developers who care about integrity validation SHOULD ignore progress events fired while the resource is downloading, and instead listen only for the `load` and `error` events.
-Data processed before the `load` event fires is unvalidated, and potentially corrupt.

 [switch-done]: https://dvcs.w3.org/hg/xhr/raw-file/tip/Overview.html#switch-done
 [response entity body]: https://dvcs.w3.org/hg/xhr/raw-file/tip/Overview.html#response-entity-body